Big gulp! 2 black holes swallow neutron stars

-Category: Space Hits: 2Artist’s concept of a black hole swallowing a city-sized neutron star.
+Category: Space Hits: 5Artist’s concept of a black hole swallowing a city-sized neutron star.
 Image via Carl Knox/ OzGrav/ Swinburne University/ The Conversation.

 One of the best things about being an astronomer is being able to discover something new about the universe.
 In fact, maybe the only thing better is discovering it twice.
 And that’s exactly what my colleagues and I have done, by making two separate observations, just ten days apart, of an entirely new type of astronomical phenomenon: a neutron star circling a black hole before being gobbled up.